tyrng/syrinj/README.md

 }
 ```

-Make sense?
+Makes sense?
 That's dependency injection.
 The `GoodHomingMissile` has a dependency of a `Player` target, and the `RocketLauncher` tells it which target to move towards on construction!
 This is a good practice because you know that if a `GoodHomingMissile` is created, it must have had its target specified.

 If you're a Unity developer, you may already notice a slight issue.
 In Unity, you don't instantiate objects with constructors!
 Instead, you call `GameObject.Instantiate()`.
 One workaround is to make an `Initialize()` method: